ianmcburnie/a11y-first-workshop/README.md

 1. Add links around collection and daily deals titles
 1. With screen reader disabled, use TAB key to navigate focus through links
 1. Demo different focus outline in Firefox
+1. Notice that hand cursor shows for links
 1. Notice that with focus on a link all of the page scroll keys still work.
 1. With screen reader on notice that visited links will be announce as 'visited'.
 1. Add the seller profile static text under each collection